ErsoyED/recipe-recommandation-app/README.md

     **The console should output that the server is running on port 5001 and that MongoDB is connected.**

+    **Troubleshooting steps if facing issues while starting server:**

     - If running into port issues, change the port from 5001 to something else in:
         - client/src/components/RecipeDetail.js
         - client/src/components/RecipeList.js
         - server/server.js

-    - If running into MongoDB connection issues, in server/.env:
+    - If running into MongoDB connection issues, in ./server/.env:
         - Check MongoDB username.
         - Check MongoDB password.
         - CHeck MongoDB cluster name.